web-platform-tests/interop/2024/README.md

 ## Proposals

 Thank you to everyone who submitted a [proposal for Interop 2024](https://github.com/orgs/web-platform-tests/projects/3)!
-We got a total of TODO proposals, and are currently working on evaluating them.
+We got a total of 103 proposals, and are currently working on evaluating them.

 ## Timeline